Custom Views

 Hydrolix has the notion that a single data set can have different query formats.
 The query data structure, or view allows for a user's access to a data set to be restricted to a set of columns.

-A view can contain columns from more than one Ingest Transform.
+A view can contain columns from more than one Ingest Transform as long as those transforms are all part of the same table.

-To create a Query View, use the UI or call the View API.
+To create a Query View, you can use the View API.

 View Schema Document